Statewide Expenditures and Revenues Reported by Florida's Counties, Municipalities, and Independent Special Districts

 The DFS's Bureau of Local Government has created a web-based AFR system called Local Government Electronic Reporting or LOGER.
 One feature of the LOGER system allows users to access the reported expenditures and revenues of individual counties, municipalities, and independent special districts.
 Users can access these data via LOGER's financial reporting online environment.

-Using AFR data obtained from the DFS' Bureau of Local Government, the EDR staff prepared the following summary tabulations, which list total and per capita expenditure and revenue figures by major category for individual jurisdictions for local fiscal years ended 2009 through 2011 for counties and 2009 through 2010 for municipalities.
+Using AFR data obtained from the DFS' Bureau of Local Government, the EDR staff prepared the following summary tabulations, which list total and per capita expenditure and revenue figures by major category for individual county and municipal governments for the most recent local fiscal years.
 The major expenditure categories include general government services (not court-related), public safety, physical environment, transportation, economic environment, human services, culture/recreation, other uses and non-operating, and court-related.
 The major revenue categories include taxes; permits, fees, and special assessments; intergovernmental revenue; charges for services; judgments, fines, and forfeits; miscellaneous revenues; and other sources.
-Additional files summarizing fiscal data for future and prior fiscal years will be added as the tabulations are completed.
+EDR staff also prepared statewide summaries, which list expenditures and revenue totals by account code for counties, municipalities, and independent special districts.

-Readers looking for total and per capita expenditure and revenue figures by specific account code or the complete detail for individual jurisdictions are encouraged to visit the separate Expenditures and Revenues Reported by Florida's County Governments and Municipal Governments webpages.
+Readers looking for the complete expenditure and revenue detail for individual jurisdictions are encouraged to visit the separate Expenditures and Revenues Reported by Florida's County Governments and Municipal Governments webpages.